What will happen if you take some of your pension money?

 You can take money from your pension as and when you need to through income drawdown.
 It allows you to receive the tax-free part of your pension (usually 25% of your total) as either a single lump sum or in instalments, and to take the taxable part at a later date if you wish.
 This means it can be a flexible approach that you can use to complement your personal, income and tax circumstances.

 Every time you take tax-free cash, three times what you take will be moved into what’s called a drawdown account.
 This is the taxable amount that relates to your tax-free withdrawal.
-The drawdown account remains in your pension so both pension and drawdown section stay invested in the funds selected.
-All money within your pension can go down as well as up in value so you should monitor its performance regularly.
+The drawdown account remains in your pension so both the pension and drawdown section stay invested in the funds selected.
+All money within your pension and drawdown sections remain invested and can go down as well as up in value so you should monitor its performance regularly.

 You can take money from your drawdown account whenever you want, but any amount you take will be taxed as income.